YMAX Dividend Calculator

 Three projection scenarios

 These numbers are mathematically correct given the inputs — but they should be treated with deep skepticism for YMAX specifically.
-A 7% annual growth in per-share distribution assumes the option premium environment across the entire YieldMax universe, the volatility regimes of fifteen-to-twenty referenced stocks, and the aggregate NAV trajectory of the underlying sleeves all remain favorable over decades.
-None of those conditions is reliable, and the 7% DGR is a generic placeholder, not a YMAX-specific estimate.
-The base-case output is most useful as a benchmark to compare against the flat and shrinking scenarios below.
+The option premium environment across the entire YieldMax universe, the volatility regimes of fifteen-to-twenty referenced stocks, and the aggregate NAV trajectory of the underlying sleeves are all uncertain over multi-decade horizons.
+The base-case output (identical to the flat case) is most useful as a reference point to compare against the shrinking scenario below.

 Flat distribution: 57% yield, 0% DGR